CatnissCullen/CatnissCullen/README.md

 - 👋 Hi, I’m @CatnissCullen
-- 👀 currently in the field of Image Generation
-- 🌱 mainly studying Diffusion Models
+- 🌱 research interests: image generation, diffusion, multimodal/ cross-modal leaning
-- 📫 How to reach me: chael_c@qq.com
+- 📫 How to reach me: ypingqiu@126.com

 <!---
 CatnissCullen/CatnissCullen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.